Maxime-VE/TSI-Visual-Range-Hyper-Spectrum-Estimation-on-the-Base-of-RGB-Sensor-Data/README.md

 This directory is divided into three main folders:

 1. The first `1.Simulation RGB-CMY dataset` contains the code structure necessary to run the following MATLAB scripts:

-- color_curves_visualisation.m: Displays the curves from the CSV file `SensCurves_WRGBCMY.txt`, which represent the intensity curves of each color as a function of wavelength (ranging from 300 to 900 nm across 3000 samples).
+    - `color_curves_visualisation.m`: Displays the curves from the CSV file `SensCurves_WRGBCMY.txt`, which represent the intensity curves of each color as a function of wavelength (ranging from 300 to 900 nm across 3000 samples).

-- RGB_CMY_simulation.m: Contains MATLAB code for visualizing different preprocessing steps applied to the input hyperspectral image.
+    - ` RGB_CMY_simulation.m`: Contains MATLAB code for visualizing different preprocessing steps applied to the input hyperspectral image.
     ⚠️ Note: This script includes a variable `demo_mode`.
     If set to true, it processes a single pixel and displays the steps through plots.
     If set to false, it applies the processing to all pixels and generates a CSV output file containing the computed responses for R, G, B, C, M, and Y channels.

-- HyperspectralApp.mlapp: A MATLAB app for visualizing the hyperspectral image (hypercube).
+    - `HyperspectralApp.mlapp`: A MATLAB app for visualizing the hyperspectral image (hypercube).

+2. The second `2.Neural Network` contains code structure necessary to run the neural network code in MATLAB

-3. The third `files` contains all resources related to the code, including input and output files, supplementary materials, and other supporting data.
+3. The third `files` contains all resources related to the code, including input and output files, supplementary materials like screenshot, and other supporting data.

 ## Abstract
 VISUAL RANGE HYPER SPECTRUM ESTIMATION ON THE BASE OF RGB